jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark10.md

 We must first receive the kingdom into our affections before we can really enter into it.
 It is as though Christ said, "It is not unworthy of my dignity to take little children into my arms and bless them, because by my benediction they become fit for the kingdom of heaven.
 And if you full-grown men would become fit for my kingdom, you must give up your ambitious aims and earthly contests, and imitate the simple unworldly ways of little children.
 The simplicity of the little child is the model and the rule for every one who desires, by the grace of Christ, to obtain the kingdom of heaven.
 Our Lord's whole action here is a great encouragement to the receiving of little children by Holy Baptism into covenant with him.
 #pulpitcommentary

+#### v.18
+>"Why do you call me good?"
+Jesus answered.
+"No one is good - except God alone.

+More likely, the brevity of the comment and the quick change suggest that Jesus is giving the man something to think on later: "why do you call Me good?
+Are you calling Me God?
+If you are, are you prepared to listen to me?"
+#bibleref

 #### v.21
 >Jesus looked at him and loved him.
 "One thing you lack," he said.
 "Go, sell everything you have and give to the poor, and you will have treasure in heaven.
 Then come, follow me."